You want smart political talk without the meltdowns?

 It doesn't feel like a stretch to me.

-I want to say that up front but there certainly is dramatic transformation coming.
+I want to say that up front.

-Trump got the ball rolling and he is by far the peace president and not the forever war president which I'm in full agreement with we can't we can't send our national treasure and ever go through Iraq again.
+Trump got the ball rolling, and he is by far the peace president and not the forever war president, which I'm in full agreement with.

-Now the only I would say is we didn't have the military technology that we do now I believe future wars will be fought in air conditioned office offices uh certainly intelligence assets will probably always be needed on the ground.
+Now, the only thing I would say is we didn't have the military technology that we do now.

-However, I don't think wars are going to be fought that way that's why I keep talking about the next generation of weaponry.
+However, I don't think wars are going to be fought that way.

-But the whole purpose of this is, yes, I will be interviewing the president.
+But the whole purpose of this is: yes, I will be interviewing the president.

 Yes, I will interview the people that are around him.

-which are critical to the the health of this nation and and semiconductor chips here, which is critical uh for the age in which we're living in.
+But if we're going to start building our own cars here and not outsource pharmaceuticals, which are critical to the health of this nation, and semiconductor chips here, which is critical for the age in which we're living in, and then, of course, you can add to that artificial intelligence.

 We have plenty of them.

-I've spoken to the problem is is we just were too many people, again, institutionalized thinking, they were just willing to accept that it was going to come from China.
+I've spoken to the problem is, is we just were too many people, again, institutionalized thinking.

-If I will tell you, all of you, I don't care how old you are.
+I will tell you, all of you, I don't care how old you are, if you can afford it, just do it for a month.

 You don't have to get the year plan.

-I got the year plan for Groc, which is Elon Musk's, I think it's the best one, my personal opinion.
+I think it's the best one, my personal opinion.

 And I've tried others.

-And and just start playing with AI.
+And just start playing with AI.

 And you will see how different the world is going to be in a very short period of time.